 \section{System Model}

-We considers a downlink communication network in which UAVs provide service to ground users when nearby cells are temporarily turned off to save energy or due to power outages or failures.
+We consider a downlink communication network in which UAVs provide service to ground users when nearby cells are temporarily turned off to save energy or due to power outages or failures.
 The goal is to simultaneously optimize the UAV trajectory and transmit power to maximize user coverage while minimizing the UAV's energy consumption.

 As shown in Fig. \ref{fig:sysmod}, each GBS consists of three sectors or cells.
 Each cell serves the associated mobile users within its coverage area.
-When the cells encounter problems such as hardware failures, natural disasters, or energy-saving problems, but the traffic demand from mobile users in cells suddenly increases unexpectedly, turning on the cells when they are in turn-off/deep sleep modes will take many minutes.
+Cells may become inactive for several reasons, including unexpected events such as power outages, hardware failures, or natural disasters.
+In addition, modern networks often employ automated energy-saving mechanisms that switch base stations into sleep mode based on traffic predictions.
+However, these machine-learning-based decisions may occasionally be inaccurate, causing cells to remain in sleep mode even when user demand suddenly increases.
+Since reactivating a sleeping base station may take several minutes, users in these areas may experience temporary service disruption.
 Even when turned on, these cells are still overloaded and cannot serve all users in time.
-Therefore, we use UAVs acting as ABSs to serve users in a timely manner.
-We design the scheduling so that users are allocated to the UAV with the best SINR.
+To address this gap, UAVs acting as aerial base stations are deployed to provide immediate temporary coverage.
+We design the scheduling so that users are allocated to the UAV with the best signal-to-interference-plus-noise ratio (SINR).
 This ensures that each user is connected to the most favorable serving UAV based on the instantaneous channel quality and the UAV's location.